Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

 If there exists a leaf $x\in X_k$ such that $x$ and $v_0$ are adjacent, then $v_0$ is adjacent to a unique internal vertex $v_1$ of $\rm Conv_k$ and separates the vertices $x,v_0$ and $v_1$.
 We define $a_n(x_{k+1})$ as a sequence such that $\phi_{n,v_1}\circ a_n(x_{k+1})\to\phi_{n,v_1}(x_{k})$ and such that $a_n|_{X_{k+1}}$ is injective.
 We conclude as before by taking $\phi_{n,v_0}$ the unique isomorphism mapping the attaching points on $\S_n$ of the branches containing $x,x_k$ and $x'$ to the one of $\S_v$. \end{proof}

-\begin{remark} This lemma can be proven by gluing spheres minus a finite number of points.
-This other method is called a "plumbing".
-We will use it for example in the proof of proposition \ref{revisol}. \end{remark}
+\begin{remark} Lemma \ref{ref0} can be proven by gluing spheres minus a finite number of points.
+This other method is called a ``plumbing" and this point of view closer to the one of \cite{FT}.
+We will use this technic for example in the proof of Proposition \ref{revisol}. \end{remark}

 \begin{lemma} The set $\TopT({\CMT_X})$ is closed and \end{lemma}